Manufacture of cheddar cheese: Cooking the curd

-The curd is cooked by adding hot water to the jacket of the vat (up to 39 C).
-The curd is stirred constantly during this step to avoid uneven cooking or overcooking, and the cooking will only take 20–60 minutes.
+The curd is cooked by the addition of hot water to the jacket of the vat (up to 39 C).
+The curd is stirred constantly during this step to avoid uneven cooking or overcooking, and the cooking will take 20–60 minutes.
 The whey's pH will be around 6.1 to 6.4 by the end of the cooking.

 Draining the curds

 Draining of the whey; the screen is only partially visible here on the right.

 Initial piling of the curd; in this instance the curds were piled and allowed to sit before being cut and separated.

-Whey is removed from the curds by allowing it to drain out of the vat.
+Whey is removed from the curds by being allowed to drain out of the vat.
 In general, a gate is present to prevent curds from escaping.
 When most of the whey is gone, the curds are raked to the sides of the vat, allowing whey to drain down the middle of the two piles.